-This tutorial will show you how to boot a Windows 11 VHDX file natively to dual boot with Windows 10 or Windows 11 Pro, Education, or Enterprise editions.
+This tutorial will show you how to boot a Windows 11 VHDX file natively to dual boot with Windows 10 or Windows 11.

 You must be signed in as an administrator to setup and Native Boot a Windows 11 VHDX file.

 The Windows 11 VHDX file used in this tutorial was created with a Hyper-V Windows 11 virtual machine, and copied to the OS to dual boot with.